michaelrauh/michaelrauh.github.io/_posts/2019-4-21-a-few-patterns-for-callbacks.md

 ---
 layout: post
-title:  "A Few Patterns for Callbacks"
+title:  "A Few Patterns for Callbackers"
 date:   2019-04-21 08:59:30 -0400
 categories: jekyll update
 ---

-# Callbacks
+# Callbackers
-Event driven systems tend to use either plain callbacks, or some abstraction on callbacks (such as data-binding or promises).
-For the sake of this post, I am thinking of plain callbacks, as are popular in Android pre-data-binding.
+Event driven systems tend to use either plain callbackers, or some abstraction on callbackers (such as data-binding or promises).
+For the sake of this post, I am thinking of plain callbackers, as are popular in Android pre-data-binding.

 # A Rough Example

 ```
-class Callback {
+class Callbacker {

-    private Callbacker callbacker;
+    private Callback callback;
     private Doer doer;

-    public Callback() {
+    public Callbacker() {
       doer = new Doer();
     }

-    void bind(Callbacker callbacker) {
+    void bind(Callback callback) {
-        this.callbacker = callbacker;
+        this.callback = callback;
     }

-    void doCallback() {
+    void doCallbacker() {
         doer.doIt("before")
-        callbacker.doThing();
+        callback.doThing();
         doer.doIt("after")
     }
 }

-class Callbacker {
+class Callback {

-    private Callback callback;
+    private Callbacker callbacker;

-    public Callbacker() {
+    public Callback() {
-        callback = new Callback();
+        callbacker = new Callbacker();

-        callback.bind(this);
+        callbacker.bind(this);
     }

     void doThing() {